|

 Compiler will say ‘ recursive constructor invocation’

-using ‘super (arguments)’.
-If you do this, it must be first the statement in
+by using 'super (arguments)'.
+If you do this, it must be first

-constructor.
-If compiler sees a this or super, it won’t insert a default call
+If compiler sees a this or super, it won't insert a default

 Constructors can’t have a return type.
 A method with a class

-cannot be specified with the constructor signature, empty return statement is
+void cannot be specified with the constructor signature, empty

 Only modifiers that a constructor can have are the accessibility